-“Place, product, promotion, people” – the Art Basel marketing mix consists of is its place, the building by Pritzker Prize winners Herzog & de Meuron, the product – works of over 4,000 artists shown by 291 galleries, promotion, exhibitions and events, the best of which is “Unlimited”, and people- staff, gallerists, museum directors, curators, collectors, press and 95,000 visitors.
+“Place, product, price, promotion, people” – the Art Basel marketing mix consists of is its place, the building by Pritzker Prize winners Herzog & de Meuron, the product – works of over 4,000 artists shown by 291 galleries, promotion, exhibitions and events, the best of which is “Unlimited”, and people- staff, gallerists, museum directors, curators, collectors, press and 95,000 visitors.

 The branding of “Art Basel“ starts with the eccentric minimalism of Herzog & de Meuron’s architecture, in the covered public square between the northern and the southern entrance.
 The visitors meet in this open foyer, the “city lounge”, decorated with the brushed aluminum bands décor.
 This elegant “origami” of twisting bands form the composition of the façade and the entrance, that lead to 50,000 sq m of exhibition space.

 Most of the visitors of Art Basel 2017 headed firstly to “Unlimited”, an exhibition of 76 large-scale art works from 100 galleries, a collage of pop art, op art, postconceptual, minimal art, art of 1990s and 2000s – the major component of Art Basel marketing mix.
 There were no protagonists in the free, extravagant space of “Unlimited”, the same feeling as in a new postmodernist novel, where characters dissolve in the text.
 “Unlimited is ideal for strong art works as we’re able to emphasize their eccentricity.
 It’s all about the single work presented in the best possible light”, said its curator, Gianni Jetzer.